OptimalTransportNetworks/OptimalTransportNetworks.jl/README.md

 This plot shows the optimal network after 200 iterations, keeping population fixed and not allowing for cross-good congestion.
 The size of nodes indicates consumption in each node.

 ![](misc/figures/example04_solution.png)

+## Notes

+* The Julia implementation does not provide hard-coded Gradients, Jacobians, and Hessians as the MATLAB implementation does for some model cases, but relies solely on JuMP's automatic differentiation.
+This has proven ineffective for dual solutions to the model where the objective is quite complex.
+Thus, at present, duality does not help to speed up computations in Julia, and accordingly the default is `duality = false`.
+I expect this to change in the future when [support for detecting nonlinear subexpressions](https://github.com/jump-dev/JuMP.jl/issues/3738) has been added to JuMP.

+* Related, I expect symbolic autodifferentiation via [MathOptSymbolicAD.jl](https://github.com/lanl-ansi/MathOptSymbolicAD.jl) to provide significant performance improvements.
+Presently this cannot be used on these models because logical or comparison operators are not supported.
+See [related issue](https://github.com/lanl-ansi/MathOptSymbolicAD.jl/issues/31).
+Once this support has been added, the symbolic backend can be activated using.

+    ```julia
+    import MathOptInterface as MOI
+    import MathOptSymbolicAD

+    param[:model_attr] = Dict(:backend => (MOI.AutomaticDifferentiationBackend(),
+                                           MathOptSymbolicAD.DefaultBackend()))
+                                    # Or:  MathOptSymbolicAD.ThreadedBackend()
+    ```

+* It is recommended to use Coin-HSL linear solvers for Ipopt to speed up computations.
+In my opinion the simplest way to use them is do get a (free for academics) license and download the binaries [here](https://licences.stfc.ac.uk/product/coin-hsl), extract them somewhere, and then set the `hsllib` and `linear_solver` options in the `optimizer_attr` dictionary in `param` as follows:

+    ```julia
+    param[:optimizer_attr] = Dict(:hsllib => "/usr/local/lib/libhsl.dylib",
+                                  :linear_solver => "ma57")
+    ```
+The [Ipopt.jl README](https://github.com/jump-dev/Ipopt.jl?tab=readme-ov-file#linear-solvers) suggests to use the larger LibHSL package for which there exists a Julia module and proceed similarly.
+In addition, users may try an [optimized BLAS](https://github.com/jump-dev/Ipopt.jl?tab=readme-ov-file#blas-and-lapack) and see if it yields significant performance gains (and let me know if it does).